codemonkey1972/megs/README.md

 ### Do you have future plans?

 Do I ever!
-MEGS for Foundry is currently sitting at **version 0.5.1**.
+MEGS for Foundry is currently sitting at **version 0.5.2**.

 (Note that everything below is subject to change.)

-**Version 0.5.2** (aiming for end of year 2024) deals with a lot of Foundry technical implementation details you won't care about.
-Suffice it to say some of the code is... not great, either because I didn't know the best way to do it in Foundry, or because it was 3 AM and I just needed whatever I was working on done so I could get a few hours of sleep before work.
+**Version 0.6.0** (aiming for March 2025) deals with a lot of Foundry technical implementation details you won't care about.
+Also:
 - Adding an edit lock feature for the page
 - Several miscellaneous upgrades and fixes